Labelled cospan categories and properads

 \subsection{Acknowledgements}

 We are grateful to Jan Steinebrunner for feedback on an earlier version of this manuscript, as well as a number of interesting suggestions.
+We are thankful for several suggestions and comments from anonymous referees, which have helped us improve the presentation and correct several oversights.
 We also thank Joe Moeller, Marcy Robertson, and Donald Yau for helpful discussions.